pretagov/projectsmigrator/README.md

 # TODO

+- [ ] Fix resetting position to top of column
+- [ ] impliment filtering by src field
-- [ ] Optionally support Epics/blocking as a fields instead of checklists.
-Support more than one field mapping
+- [x] Optionally support Epics/blocking as a fields instead of checklists.
+- [x] Support more than one field mapping
+- [ ] handle sync data from closed issues
 - [ ] Handle zenhub only epics and issues
 - [ ] Milestones - depricated and not possible to get from the graphql
 - [ ] Release Reports?
 - [ ] Handle different estimate scales
 - [ ] Migrate projects -> project
 - [ ] Fix inability to add more options to the workspace field
+- [ ] set a default value. e.g. normal priority

 # Credits
 - PretaGov UK/AU https://pretagov.com